kunalnagar/kunalnagar.in/index.md

 Hi.
 I'm Kunal.

-I work as a Frontend Developer at [HomeX][homex] where we allow users to seamlessly schedule home service appointments.
+I work as a Senior Frontend Developer at [CircleCI][circleci] where we help automate the software delivery pipeline so developers can ship quality applications more efficiently.

-Most recently, I worked at [ScaleGrid][scalegrid], enabling users to manage their database clusters by creating dashboards and monitoring solutions.
+Most recently, I worked at [HomeX][homex], that allows users to seamlessly schedule home service appointments.

-Before that, I was at [Viraltag][viraltag], a social media scheduling tool where I built their scheduler, chrome extension and iOS application from scratch.
+Before that, I was at [ScaleGrid][scalegrid], enabling users to manage their database clusters by creating dashboards and monitoring solutions.

 Use JavaScript responsibly.
 Make the web faster, and a little [whimsical](/404).